Table of Contents

 This guide will cover everything you need to know about SaaS vendor management.

-What is SaaS Vendor Management?
+What Is SaaS Vendor Management?

 While you’d think the term “SaaS vendor management” says it all, there is much more to the definition than that.
 SaaS vendor management involves searching for the best solutions to fix a business problem, then rolling the solution out across an organization.
 Additionally, SaaS vendor management includes building relationships with strategic vendors, managing your application use, optimizing spend and reporting on value.